Maayan12k/UniversityCSWork/README.md

    - Focuses on solving mathematical problems computationally, using techniques such as interpolation, root finding, and solving systems of equations.
    - Includes iterative methods, matrix operations, and polynomial manipulation.

+5. **System Programming**
+   - Implementations of basic C programs which touch on lower level system concepts such as socket programming and file processing.
+   - Helped gain insight into my first lower level language and practice into application of data structures and algorithms.

 5. **GPU Computing**
    - Practical experience with massively parallel programming using CUDA C, executed on the NCSA Delta supercomputer node.
    - Custom CUDA kernels for: